-Some other common challenges that guys come to get help with are for greater self-understanding, managing anger, and dealing with past emotional baggage from past experiences that still affects the present in how you feel, see things, and react.
-What would it be like to be able to understand and manage anger better, to learn how to relate in a healthy and more authentic way with the people you care about?
-The elephant in the room for many men is ‘how do I deal with my own issues so that I can actualize my potential, be more confident, and have healthy relationships.
-And, how do I not pass my issues on to my children or otherwise negatively impact the people I love’.
+Some other common challenges that guys come to get help with are for greater self-understanding, managing anger, and dealing with past emotional baggage from past experiences that still affects them in the present in see things, feel and react.
+What would it be like to be able to understand and manage anger better, to learn how to relate in a healthier and more authentic way with the people you care about?
+The elephant in the room for many men is ‘how do I deal with my own issues so that I can actualize my potential, be more confident, and have healthy relationships?
+And, how do I not pass my issues on to my children or negatively impact the people I love’.

-Living a life based on your beliefs and needs in the present instead of the past where you feel authentic compassion for yourself and others can feel like a thousand pounds off your shoulders.
+Living a life based on your beliefs and needs in the present instead of the past where you feel authentic compassion for yourself and others can seem like a thousand pounds off your shoulders.
 You no longer need to be a martyr in your life.
-What would it be and feel like to be seen, heard, understood, cared about, and helped?
-Do you need to be an island?
+What would it feel like to be seen, heard, understood, cared about, and helped?
+Do you need to be an island any more?
 Was it necessary in the past?
-Is it needed now, or can you break out of your past protective shell to a better life?
+Is it needed now, or can you break out of your past protective shell into a better life?